Presidential candidate Haley cheers on Iowa hoops star Caitlin Clark in between campaign stops

 But there’s no doubt Haley knows all about Clark.
 During a stop in Ankeny in November, Haley said that if there was a way to get to a game and meet Clark, she would be there.

+Campaigning in Iowa Friday and Saturday, Haley attempted to pivot from an awkward moment in New Hampshire, when she was asked at a town hall event about the reason for the Civil War and didn’t include slavery in her response.
+During four similar events in eastern Iowa, addressing more than 500 people in total, Haley didn’t mentioned the episode and was never asked about it during the Q&A.

-On the campaign front, Haley is hoping to build on momentum as the Jan.
-15 Iowa caucuses approach, battling Florida Gov. Ron DeSantis for what may amount to a second-place finish.
+Haley is hoping to build on momentum as the Jan.
+15 Iowa caucuses approach battling Florida Gov. Ron DeSantis for what may amount to a second-place finish.
 Former President Donald Trump continues to be a commanding force in the party, frustrating some Iowa voters who want a more competitive race.